rendall/icebreakers/QUESTIONS.md

   * Water or milk?
   * What always makes you laugh?
   * What are you wearing on your feet right now?
-  * What are your parents’ best qualities?
+  * What are your parents' best qualities?
   * What are your top three favorite songs ever?
   * What celebrities share your birthday?
   * What color was your childhood bedroom?